Senior Fellow, "Future of Diplomacy Project," Harvard University's Kennedy School (2009-Present)

 Ambassador Paula J. Dobriansky is a foreign policy expert and former diplomat specializing in national security affairs.
-She is a Senior Fellow in the Future of Diplomacy Project at Harvard University’s JFK Belfer Center for Science and International Affairs and Vice Chair of the National Executive Committee of the
+She is a Senior Fellow in the Future of Diplomacy Project at Harvard University’s JFK Belfer Center for Science and International Affairs.

 Ambassador Dobriansky served as Under Secretary of State for Global Affairs from 2001 to 2009.
 Among her primary accomplishments, she established and led the U.S.-India, U.S.-China, and U.S.- Brazil Global Issues Fora — which advanced crucial work and international cooperation on environment, energy, health, development, and humanitarian issues.
 Additionally, she was head of delegation and lead negotiator on U.S. climate change policy.